wp-plugins/documentation/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Tested for WordPress 4.2.
+* Fixed separators in Settings affecting the admin sidebar's separators.
+* Added an info section in Settings.

 = 1.3.2 =
 * Fixed missing ul tags in the document hierarchy renderer.
 * Added a content filter to recognize escaped shortcodes in documents, so that